xind14/data-structures-and-algorithms/python/docs/linked_list_kth/README.md

   ## Approach & Efficiency

   1. Write out problem statement
-  2. create append function
+  2. drew it out first because I didn't get it
-  3. create insert before function
+  3. create length count
-  4. create insert after function
+  4. loop through it to move the current to k
-  5. used images as a guide and talked out algorithm
+  5. return value
-  6. The Big O time is O(N) because only iterating each value once and space is O(1) because it gives back a single new node
+  6. The Big O time is O(N) because only iterating each value once and space is O(1) because it gives back a single value

   ## Solution